surveyjs/survey-library/docs/design-survey-predefine-answers.md

 ---
 title: Populate Form Fields | SurveyJS Form Libraries
-description: You can pass a value for a form field by setting a question value property.
-To retrieve and pre-fill multiple question values use the data property.
+description: You can pass a value for a form field by setting a question's 'value' property.
+To retrieve and pre-fill multiple question values use the 'data' property.
 ---
 # Populate Form Fields